Zaid-Ajaj/the-elmish-book/chapters/commands/async-updates.md

 `update` is by definition a synchronous function: it returns the next state *immediately*.
 This requirement is enforced by The Elm Architecture which means that asynchronous state updates are simply not possible to do in the `update` function.

 <div style="padding:20px; border: 1px solid lightgrey;border-radius:5px;">
-Asynchronous operations are any operation that will take some *time* to finish such as timer delays or HTTP requests.
+An asynchronous operation is any operation that will take some *time* to finish such as timer delays or HTTP requests.
 </div>

 Instead of updating the state asynchronously, we utilize commands to issue separate events: one is triggered in the beginning of the asynchronous operation and another issued at the end of the operation.
 Updating the state in reaction to the "delayed" message, i.e. the latter event, simulates an asynchronous update.
 The consequence is that state updates stay synchronous but the *dispatching* of events is done asynchronously.